erikaek/3DunetCNN/headneck/README.md

 To predict the segmentation of the validation data set use:

-	python headneck/predict.py
+	python headneck/predict.py organ

+where organ is the name of the organ you what to segment.
 This script saves the prediction of the validations sets along with the original image set and segmentation in a prediction folder.
 To derive loss plots and boxplots over the obtained dice values use:

-	python headneck/evaluate.py
+	python headneck/evaluate.py organ

-which saves corresponding png-images in the same prediction folder.
+where organ again is the name of the organ you what to segment.
+This script saves corresponding png-images in the same prediction folder.

 To instead predict and evaluate a test set you can use:

-	python headneck/evaluate_testset.py
+	python headneck/evaluate_testset.py organ

+where organ once again is the name of the organ you what to segment.
 Reformat and preprocess the test data as described above with the only difference in the folder name of the preprocessed data.
 Use instead:

 	convert_data("data/original, "data/preprocessed_test")